Master of Finance

 Required Action Learning**

-Which Action Learning Lab Is Right for You?
+Which Action Learning Course Is Right for You?

-All MFin students complete an Action Learning Lab, working in teams with industry practitioners to solve real-world finance challenges.
-Each lab offers a unique focus, allowing you to tailor your experience to your interests and career goal.
+All MFin students complete at least one finance Action Learning course, working in teams with industry practitioners to address real-world financial challenges.
+Each option has a distinct focus:

-While only one Action Learning Lab is required, many students choose to take additional labs to broaden their industry experience, strengthen their collaboration and presentation skills, and work with professionals across multiple areas of finance.
+Although only one Action Learning course is required, students may take additional courses to broaden their industry experience and strengthen their research, collaboration, and presentation skills.

-Pavel Lebedev, MFin '20, reflects on how the Finance Research Practicum improved his knowledge of finance.
-Plus, find out how this experience contributed to his career search.
+Pavel Lebedev, MFin '20, explains how the Finance Research Practicum deepened his finance knowledge and supported his career search.

 Restricted Electives***